 For students with limited experience with notated music, provides guidance in basic listening skills, an introduction to the repertoire of Western music, and practice in writing about music.
 Fulfills the Fine Arts Core requirement.
 Not intended for music majors, music minors, or those with skill in reading music.
+Prerequisite: none.

-Provides students with prior experience in music, including the ability to read notation, with the foundational skills in aural and written music theory, an introduction to the repertoire of Western music, and practice in writing about music.
+206 Advanced Understanding Music 3 hours Provides students with prior experience in music, including the ability to read notation, with the foundational skills in aural and written music theory, an introduction to the repertoire of Western music, and practice in writing about music.
 Fulfills the Fine Arts Core requirement.
+Prerequisite: music reading skills.